 A fast, portable grep

 Grep is a unix tool that takes a regular expression on the command line and prints all lines from a file that contain a string matching the regular expression.
 Various ways of implementing regular expression matching are possible, but in a 1968 article, Ken Thompson describes an implementation that dynamically translates regular expressions into machine code.
 Thunder is a small library (a replacement for GNU Lightning) that makes dynamic code generation possible in a portable way, with backends for the x86 and the ARM at present.
-The goal of this project is to inmplement a fast version of Grep that uses Thompson's method of matching.
+Thunder works by taking assembly-level code for an invented RISC-like register machine and transliterating each instruction into one or two instructions for the host machine.
+The goal of this project is to implement a fast version of Grep that uses Thompson's method of matching.